 Contact Us for a Free Consultation (213) 542-0979

 Pimping is defined under Penal Code 266h, while pandering is defined under Penal Code 266i.
-They are two separate crimes but so closely related, that it's very common for a defendant to be charged under both statutes.
+They are two separate crimes but so closely related that it's widespread for a defendant to be charged under both statutes.

 Pimping and Pandering Laws in California

-Pimping addresses the issue of someone receiving the earnings of a prostitute while pandering addresses the issue of when someone persuades another person to either become or remain, a prostitute.
-Receiving money is not generally a part of a pandering crime, rather it deals with convincing or persuasion.
+Pimping addresses the issue of someone receiving the earnings of a prostitute, while pandering addresses the issue of when someone persuades another person to either become or remain a prostitute.
+Receiving money is not generally a part of a pandering crime; instead, it deals with convincing or persuasion.

 Pimping is criminalized under California Penal Code Section 266h and is the crime of receiving all or part of the proceeds of another person's work as a prostitute.